 The Ministry of Justice announced that RJ should be accessible to ALL victims; an opportunity to build and strengthen working relationships, across a wide range of statutory, voluntary and community based organizations, to achieve positive outcomes and impact.

-In order to achieve this the Birmingham Restorative Justice Service works in partnership with various agencies to ensure multi-agency approach.
+In order to achieve this The West Midlands RJ Service works in partnership with various agencies to ensure multi-agency approach.

 Registered Social Landlords

 Working with approximately 28 social landlords, housing staff are able to conduct restorative justice conferences where the problems impact the victim, offender and the wider community.

 Pioneer deliver community-driven solutions around housing provision and support services to help communities respond positively to challenging and changing environments.

 Birmingham Social Housing Partnership (BSHP) is a partnership of housing associations – often referred to as Registered Providers – they work together to improve and influence how housing is delivered in Birmingham.
 They help meet local priorities in the most deprived areas of Birmingham, but most importantly they contribute to improving residents’ lives.

 This internal department deals with bringing offenders to justice so the RJ team works closely with them to ensure that we are maximising RJ opportunities through internal departments.
 This is through the PIP Team, Investigations Team and IOM.

 West Midlands Police